alsosprachben/mnvkd/README.md

 ##### `vk_fetch`

 From `vk_fetch.c`, a Fetch API implementation.
 Not completed yet.
+The HTTP request object will be migrated to the request object in the [Fetch API](https://fetch.spec.wintercg.org/) idiom, providing a cloud-function [WinterCG](https://wintercg.org/) standard interface.

 ### Building